domRiddle/ASF/Home.md

 3. **[License](https://github.com/JustArchi/ArchiSteamFarm/wiki/License)**
 4. **[Contributing guidelines](https://github.com/JustArchi/ArchiSteamFarm/blob/master/.github/CONTRIBUTING.md)**

+Of course feel free to read anything that seems remotely interesting to you, there are no limits on ASF knowledge 🙂

+If you need further help, you can ask for example on our **[Discord](https://discord.gg/hSQgt8j)** or in the **[discussions of our steam group](http://steamcommunity.com/groups/ascfarm/discussions/1/)**.
+Consider using discord chat for small questions or discussing common ASF things, and group thread for general issues and bugs reporting.

+GitHub **[issues](https://github.com/JustArchi/ArchiSteamFarm/issues)** page is being used for ASF TODO list, regarding both features and bugs.
+It has rather strict policy - GitHub is not technical support and all cases that are not suggestions or bug reports should NOT be posted there.
+You have ASF discord and Steam group for general discussion, questions or technical issues.
+Please avoid using GitHub issues, unless you indeed want to report a bug or suggest an enhancement.
+Even prior to doing that, please make sure that you're indeed dealing with a bug, or your suggestion makes sense, preferably by asking on discord/steam group first.
+Invalid issues will be closed immediately and won't be answered.

+---

 Some legacy wiki pages that we still keep for a while can be found below.
 Nothing of that applies to latest release, archival purposes only:

 1. **[V3 migration](https://github.com/JustArchi/ArchiSteamFarm/wiki/_V3-Migration)** (if you're ASF V2 user)